Disability and Neurodiversity Service privacy notice

 The University processes personal data and special category data in accordance with data protection legislation and its own Data Protection Policy.

-The Disability and Neurodiversity Service will review and collate your personal information provided in order to provide full support needed for your academic studies.
+We will review and collate your personal information provided in order to provide full support needed for your academic studies.
 Information collated may be shared in order to process other student-facing regulations.
-For example, The Office of Student Complaints, Appeals and Regulation (OSCAR), may request confirmation regarding a student’s registration with the Disability and Neurodiversity Service in order to process an ongoing appeal case.
-The Disability and Neurodiversity Service will not share special category data with any other department in the University without your explicit consent except in exceptional circumstances.
+For example, The Office of Student Complaints, Appeals and Regulation (OSCAR), may request confirmation regarding a student’s registration with us in order to process an ongoing appeal case.
+We will not share special category data with any other department in the University without your explicit consent except in exceptional circumstances.

-The Disability and Neurodiversity Service has no right to disclose information of a students’ personal life, health situation and/or academic progress to relatives, even if they verbally confirm that the student has provided permission.
-Without a signed copy of a “consent-to-share” form, the Disability and Neurodiversity Service will neither confirm nor deny whether they have such a student at Surrey.
+We have no right to disclose information of a students’ personal life, health situation and/or academic progress to relatives, even if we verbally confirm that the student has provided permission.
+Without a signed copy of a “consent-to-share” form, we will neither confirm nor deny whether we have such a student at Surrey.
 There may be exceptional circumstances, such as life or health threats, when requirement of a consent-to-share form may be waived.

-In exceptional circumstances where staff or members of the public believe there is a serious risk of harm to you and/or others, the Disability and Neurodiversity Service will be obliged to disclose information to outside contacts without your specific consent.
+In exceptional circumstances where staff or members of the public believe there is a serious risk of harm to you and/or others, we will be obliged to disclose information to outside contacts without your specific consent.

 We take our obligations for data handling very seriously and it is therefore important for you to know that we process your data in relation to providing you with additional support and providing information to other departments to enable them to make reasonable adjustments normally with your explicit consent.
 Some data processing and sharing may take place under other legal processing conditions including protecting the vital interests of individuals and advancing the legitimate interests of the University or a substantial public interest.